open-traffic-generator/ac4-workshop/lab-02/README.md

 ![alt text](../Docs/images/lab-02/lab2-5.png)

-- After the routes are advertised by each otg peer, the script will check bgp states and routes then traffic will be sent from otg port 1 towards the destination routes 201.30.30.1/32.
+- After the routes are advertised by each otg peer, the script will check bgp states and routes then traffic will be sent from otg port 1 towards the destination routes 201.30.30.x/32.
 Initially, the router should forward these packets towards otg port 2 (preferred route) but after a "link-down" operation is initiated on otg port 2, the traffic should converge towards otg port 3.
-The lost packets divided by the packet rate will give the convergence time.
+The convergence time is the total lost packets divided by the packet rate.
-Let's enable the ***link-operation*** lines
+Make sure ***link-operation*** lines are active.

 ![alt text](../Docs/images/lab-02/lab2-6.png)